-We performed an Applied Thematic Analysis [25].
+We performed an Applied Thematic Analysis [34].
 We conducted the analysis concurrently to data collection; we continually examined and analyzed the data in an attempt to identify and articulate patterns or themes noticed during the interviews.
-The end point was the reporting of themes in the data, where themes were abstract (and often fuzzy) threads the investigators identify during the analysis and during the data collection [27].
 Our analysis involved a constant iteration between interview data, coded transcript extracts and the forming themes.
 Writing was an integral part of the analysis lifecycle, beginning with the jotting down of ideas and through the analysis process.